Old Res Weather

 Clarke County, AL

-Flood Warning issued January 25 at 9:47PM CST by NWS Mobile AL
+Flood Warning issued May 1 at 8:36PM CDT until May 3 at 4:00PM CDT by NWS Mobile AL

-FLOOD WARNING NOW IN EFFECT FROM WEDNESDAY EVENING UNTIL FURTHER NOTICE
+FLOOD WARNING NOW IN EFFECT FROM SATURDAY EVENING TO SUNDAY AFTERNOON

 Areas Affected: Choctaw, AL; Clarke, AL; Washington, AL